eduvpn/apple/DEVELOPER_ID.md

  1. Developer ID Application Certificate

       - Click on _Certificates_, then on _+_ to add a certificate.
 Choose _Developer ID Application_.
-      - Choose _G2 Sub-CA_ profile
+      - Choose the latest applicable _Profile Type_ (currently _G2 Sub-CA_)
       - Create a Certificate Signing Request on your Mac as specified in the page and upload it
       - _Download_ the created certificate
       - Open "Keychain Access.app", choose the default keychain, and drag the downloaded certificate file to install it in the default keychain
-      - In the Keychain Access app window, double-click on the installed certificate to view it -- note down the expiry date somewhere
+      - In the Keychain Access app window, double-click on the installed certificate to view it
+          - Make a note of the expiry date -- we'll need that later

  2. Developer ID Installer Certificate

       - Click on _Certificates_, then on _+_ to add a certificate.
 Choose _Developer ID Installer_.
-      - Choose _G2 Sub-CA_ profile
+      - Choose the latest applicable _Profile Type_ (currently _G2 Sub-CA_)
       - Create a Certificate Signing Request on your Mac as specified in the page and upload it
       - _Download_ the certificate
       - Open "Keychain Access.app", choose the default keychain, and drag the downloaded certificate file to install it
-      - In the Keychain Access app, double-click on the installed certificate to view it -- note down expiry date somewhere
+      - In the Keychain Access app, double-click on the installed certificate to view it
+          - Make a note of the expiry date and the Common Name -- we'll need these later

 Developer ID Application Certificates and Developer ID Installer Certificates are valid for 5 years from when they were created.